 How to Make Your Salon Business Grow?

 The above may sound obvious to you.
 And it is.
-But it’s the “if” and “how” you execute against this that makes all the difference.
+But the “if” and “how” you execute against this make all the difference.
 And it’s on this that I’ll spend the most time with you today.

-But in the world we live in today, we need to plan ahead to succeed.
+But in the world we live in today, we need to plan to succeed.

 In particular, if you’re a business owner.

-To grow your salon business, you need to strike the right balance of planning and executing.
-You need to find the time to take a step back.
-See the bigger picture.
-Align the direction.
-And then run against it.
+To grow your salon business, you must strike the right balance between planning and executing.
+You need to find the time to take a step back, see the bigger picture, align the direction, and then run against it.

 It Starts With You

-Remember I told you that you had already tackled the biggest salon growth challenge by clicking on this article.
+Remember I told you that clicking on this article had already helped you tackle the biggest salon growth challenge?
 It’s true.

 You’re a salon manager who proactively seeks to grow your business in reaches out to learn how.

-To grow any business, we need to start by realizing that it’s our own actions that will drive the change.
-No one else.
+To grow any business, we need to start by realizing that our actions will drive the change—no one else.

-We need to focus our attention on the things that we can influence and avoid spending our energy on things that we anyway cannot control.
+We need to focus on what we can influence and avoid wasting energy on what we cannot control.

 Successful business owners do not blame others for their failures.
 They look at what happened, try to learn what they could have done differently, and moves on.
 They don’t hang around complaining about the landlord, staff, or the government.